JackPotat0/jackpotat0.github.io/docs/game.md

 #### Final Fantasy VI (GBA)
 The real reason I dropped my first playthrough is probably because I cannot stand the walking speed without sprint shoes.
 Also used a guide to get more secrets, and it actually made the game more fun.

-Story/Plot: What happens if the heroes fail their quest, yet the world does not end like the villains claimed?
+Story/Plot: What happens if the heroes fail their quest to save the world, yet the world does not end like the villains claimed?
 What happens to their hopes and dreams?
 It certainly has depth and great moments, but it does not really hit all that hard, for the first part of the setup.
 Then I am floored by the first sequence of World of Ruin.
 This story beat still has untapped potential even 30 years later.
 Also this has probably the second best final dungeon escape sequence of JRPGs (Sky SC's is still the best), and plays off with its ensemble cast.
 The ending is just simple and clean yet emotional.
 Wow.

 Characters: Ensemble cast does hurt the depth a bit but the average quality is still up to standard.
 At least the most important characters (Terra, Locke, Edgar, Sabin, Celes, Cyan) are well developed.
 Locke and Cyan's stories can be a bit over imo.